elgatito/elementum-surge/src/content/contribute/log.md

 ## Preparation

 First of all, log file, by default, contains only limited records, only errors or some notable actions, but, to understand the cause of an issue, we need full log.
-So we need to enable debugging in Kodi.
+So we need to enable debugging in Kodi and in Elementum.

 - Enter Kodi System settings
     ![Enter Kodi System settings](/screenshots/log4.png)
 - Enable Expert level of settings
     ![Enable Expert level of settings](/screenshots/log6.png)
-- Enable event logging
+- Enable debug logging
     ![Enable debug logging](/screenshots/log5.png)
-- That is it!
+- That is it for Kodi!
 But you probably won't like the onscreen information about CPU usage and so on.
 So you can create an _advancedsettings.xml_ file in Kodi's Userdata folder (https://kodi.wiki/view/Userdata), which this content:
 ```xml
 <?xml version="1.0" ?>
 <advancedsettings>